moonrepo/dev/packages/vscode-extension/README.md

 ### Last run view

-Information about the last ran target will be displayed in a beautiful table with detailed stats.
+Information about the last ran task will be displayed in a beautiful table with detailed stats.
-Only tasks ran from the extension, or with `--report` on the command line will be displayed here.

 <img
 src="https://raw.githubusercontent.com/moonrepo/dev/master/packages/vscode-extension/images/last-run-view.png"